Kilix/selectless/README.md

   Default: false

 ##### options - Array<Option>
-  List of options use by this context after the transform is applied.
+  List of options used by this context after the transform is applied.
   `Array<Option>`
   `Option: { label: string, value: any }`

 ##### searchValue - string
-  Current value of the search input in this context.
+  Current value of the search input.

 ##### selectedValue - Option | Array<Option>
-  Returns the selected value of the select in this context.
+  Returns the selected value of the select.
   If the multi option is true, it returns an Array.
   `Option: { label: string, value: any }`